phetsims/paper-land/docs/use/board-api.md

 ### ```onProgramAdjacent( paperProgramNumber, otherPaperNumber, direction, scratchpad, sharedData )```

 Called when a program becomes adjacent to another program in one of the cardinal directions.
-Will fire when a whisker is

 #### Arguments